 Here's an overview of the specific ingredients for this recipe.
 For the exact ingredients and measurements, please scroll to the recipe card below.

-- yellow onion.
-It's a staple in any kitchen, however if you want to fancy up you vegan cornbread dressing, you can replace the onion with a leek.
-It has a similar taste to the onion but adds a richer flavor to sautéed vegetables; Alternatively, you can use shallots, however for this recipe you will need 2-3 big shallots
+Yellow onion: We’ll need a medium yellow onion for this recipe.
+The onion will caramelize and infuse our vegan cornbread dressing with a sweet and savory flavor.
+This is a staple ingredient in any kitchen, however, if you want to fancy up your vegan cornbread dressing, you can replace the onion with a leek.
+It has a similar taste to the onion but adds a richer flavor to sautéed vegetables.
+Alternatively, you can use shallots, but for this recipe, you will need 2-3 big shallots.

 - Toast the vegan cornbread.
 Cut the cornbread into 1 inch chunks.
 Spread the bread cubes on a parchment lined baking sheet and toast in a preheated to 350 F oven for 10 - 15 minutes or until golden.
 Remove from the oven and set aside.